Anderbone/myblog/content/posts/opinion-personality.md

 There's nothing like the promise of science to help our jobs and marriages, reduce anxiety, and lead to happiness.
 Psychology tests, concepts and articles are appearing everywhere and young people are no longer obsessed with horoscopes.
 People go to appointments with psychologists when they have things going on and no longer head to church to seek help from priests, which is not scientific.

+Let's have a look at some treading podcasts name, "The Science of happiness", "Science VS", "How to build a happy life" with scientific discussions by psychologists,  "The Happiness Lab with...".

 It is self-evident that science is indeed too helpful and too powerful.
 Scientific experiments, classifications, controlled variables, data analysis, and the set of approaches are like an exact ruler.
 A ruler can measure our distance from the sun, and you can hardly resist the urge to use a set of scientific methods to calculate how much your boyfriend loves you.